Go to Type Declaration

 myGeneric, you will be able to choose the navigation destination between

-- If there are several declarations (e.g. in case of a partial lass), they will be listed in the drop-down list.
-Do one of the following:
+If the command returns a single result, JetBrains Rider navigates directly there.
+In case of several declarations (for example, in a partial class), they will be listed in a drop-down where you can do one of the following:

 If the item you navigate to belongs to the current solution, JetBrains Rider opens the corresponding file in the editor and places the caret at the symbol declaration.
-If it is found in referenced libraries, JetBrains Rider decompiles the corresponding assembly and locates the symbol in the decompiled file.
+If it is in referenced libraries, JetBrains Rider navigates according to the settings defined on thepage of JetBrains Rider settings Control+Alt+S.